The Ultimate Guide to Engineered Oak Flooring: What You Need to Know

 Why Is It So Hard to Compare Engineered Oak Floors?

 At first glance, engineered oak flooring might seem simple: oak on top, some backing underneath, job done.
-In reality, there are huge differences in quality, construction, materials, and finishing — all of which affect performance, appearance, and price.
+In reality, there are significant differences in quality, construction, materials, and finishing —all of which affect performance, appearance, and price.

-What makes it confusing is that many brands or sellers don’t always explain the details clearly.
-Two floors that look similar in a photo can be worlds apart in quality once they're installed.
+Many brands don’t always explain these details clearly, adding to the confusion.
+Two floors that look similar in a photo can be worlds apart in quality once installed.

 What Actually Makes a Good Engineered Oak Floor?